rcoscali/binaryninja-api/api-docs/README.md

 The built documentation is then available in the build/<target> directory (build/html for 'make html', build/singlehtml for 'make singlehtml', etc ...)
 Do not hesitate to document more here if needed ;-)

-Edit:
+## Edit
   I didn't succeed in using my license, then I started to disable the code for verifying license.
-Here is the patch I used ... and you can avoid setting the env vars BNLICENSE and BN_DISABLE_USER_PLUGINS
+Here is the patch I used ... and you can avoid setting the env vars BNLICENSE and BN_DISABLE_USER_PLUGINS.
+Of course adapt the /opt/binaryninja/python/binaryninja/__init__.py path to whereabout is your binaryninja install directory.

+***Take care to revert your changes after having generated your files for avoiding to changes binary ninja behaviour***

+Perhaps there is a better way to be able to generate these docs but until someone found it ... it is better than nothing ;-)

 ```patch
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++